 - Guide 1: How to Remove Google.exe Virus Miner from Windows.

-- Guide 2: Get rid of Google.exe Virus Miner from Mac OS X.
+- Guide 2: Get rid of Google.exe Virus Miner on Mac OS X.

-- Guide 3: Remove Google.exe Virus Miner from Google Chrome.
+- Guide 3: Remove Google.exe Virus Miner in Google Chrome.

 - Guide 4: Erase Google.exe Virus Miner from Mozilla Firefox.